Dechrissen/speedrunb0t/docs/README.md

 - Make sure the game you're running is set via Twitch's 'Game' feature in your Live Dashboard.
 - Make sure the name of the category you're running is in your stream title exactly as it's listed on Speedrun.com.
 - If the platform on which you're playing the game is *different* from the default platform on the Speedrun.com leaderboard, you must put "[*platform name*]" in your title where *platform name* is the name of the platform you're using.
-    - *e.g.* If Nintendo 64 is the default platform and you run on Xbox 360, add "[Xbox 360]" somewhere in your stream title
+    - *e.g.* If Nintendo 64 is the default platform and you run on Xbox 360, put "[Xbox 360]" somewhere in your stream title
 - If you're running on emulator, make sure "emulator" is somewhere in your stream title.
 - For the `!race` command to work properly, make sure "race with" is somewhere in your stream title, directly followed by the Twitch usernames of your opponents, separated by commas.
     - *e.g.* "Banjo-Tooie Any% race with streamerdude11, twitchboy101, awesomeguy55"